siddharthvivek23/Alzheimer-Single-Cell-ML/README.md

-# Alzheimer's Single-Cell and Machine Learning Analysis
+# Alzheimer-Single-Cell-ML

-Independent computational analysis of Alzheimer's disease using single-nucleus RNA-seq data and machine learning.
+Independent computational analysis of Alzheimer's disease using single-nucleus RNA-seq data, cell-type composition analysis, and sample-level machine learning.

 ## Project Overview

-This project investigates cell-type-specific molecular patterns associated with Alzheimer's disease using publicly available single-nucleus RNA-seq data.
+This project investigates how cell-type composition and transcriptomic patterns vary across Alzheimer's disease pathology states using publicly available single-nucleus RNA-seq data.

-The analysis combines exploratory single-cell analysis with machine learning to examine whether transcriptomic features can distinguish Alzheimer's pathology groups and identify predictive molecular signatures.
+The analysis combines single-cell analysis with machine learning while emphasizing **biological-sample-level validation** to avoid information leakage between training and test data.

+The main research question is:

+> **How do cell-type composition and transcriptomic patterns vary across amyloid/tau pathology states in Alzheimer's disease, and do these patterns generalize across biological samples?**

 ## Dataset

 Single-nucleus RNA-seq data were obtained from the NCBI Gene Expression Omnibus (GEO):

 **GSE243292**

+The dataset contains:

+* 122,606 cells
+* 26,423 genes
+* 15 biological samples
+* Cell-type annotations and amyloid/tau pathology information

+Pathology groups include:

+* A−T−
+* A+T−
+* A+T+

 ## Single-Cell RNA-seq Analysis